Dover vs Paraform: Which recruiting model is right for your startup?

 I often ask founders: “If you wanted to build a feature, would you ask 10 different engineers to work on contingency?”
 There’s a reason most companies don’t do this.

 The same applies to recruiting.
-Paraform’s contingency model commoditizes recruiters—they are one of many competing for the same role, and they only get paid if they win.
-This isn’t great for recruiters, which means the best ones don’t stick around on their platform.
+Paraform's contingency model commoditizes recruiters: they are one of many competing for the same role, and they only get paid if they win.
+This isn't great for recruiters, which means the best ones don't stick around in their network.
 Many recruiters on Paraform are taking on many projects at once, trying to hedge their bets.
-And contingency model makes the recruiter/client relationship transactional rather than a partnership.
+And the contingency model makes the recruiter/client relationship transactional instead of a true partnership.

-Dover’s fractional recruiters get consistent work, predictable pay, and the ability to build long-term relationships with clients.
+Dover's fractional recruiters get consistent work, predictable pay, and the ability to build long-term relationships with clients.
 The best recruiters want these things.
-This means the recruiters in Dover’s network are among the most experienced in the industry.
+The recruiters in Dover's network tend to be among the most experienced in the industry.

 Dover grows with you

-If you’re hiring multiple roles or want to build a repeatable recruiting process, Dover scales better.
-You can add or reduce recruiter hours as needed rather than committing to paying a large lump sum per hire.
+If you're hiring multiple roles or want to build a repeatable recruiting process, Dover scales better.
+You can add or reduce recruiter hours as needed instead of committing to paying a large lump sum per hire.

-Paraform works best if you just need to fill one or two roles quickly and don’t care as much about process or employer brand.
-But if you’re looking to grow your company long term and plan on making multiple hires, Dover’s flexibility, cost efficiency, and long-term approach make it a far better option.
+Paraform works best if you just need to fill one or two roles quickly and don't care as much about process or employer brand.
+But if you're looking to grow your company long term and plan on making multiple hires, Dover's flexibility, lower costs, and long-term approach make it a far better option.

 Dover preserves your employer brand

 One major drawback of contingency recruiting is how it affects your candidate experience.
+Research on candidate experience and employer branding finds that 72% of candidates share their hiring experiences online, meaning uncoordinated outreach carries real reputational risk.
 With Paraform, you have multiple recruiters working independently, often reaching out to the same candidates multiple times.
-This can make your company look disorganized or desperate, which isn’t a great first impression for top-tier talent.
+This can make your company look disorganized or desperate, which isn't a great first impression for top-tier talent.

 Dover’s model doesn’t have this problem.
 Because our recruiters act as an extension of your team, all outreach is coordinated and branded under your company name.
 Candidates go through a structured, high-touch hiring experience, leading to better engagement and higher acceptance rates.